Health and Productivity Management

 Health and Productivity Management Initiatives

 Epson believes that providing and maintaining a safe and healthy work environment and promoting physical and mental well-being are the foundation of a healthy company.
-Accordingly, understanding that safety and health are the lifeblood of the company, we have instituted NESP*1 activities at our sites around the world, so that our employees and partners can enjoy working as part of a team in a healthy environment and in the knowledge that they are safe and secure.
-Health and productivity management is a priority of these activities, and initiatives in this area support the improvement and maintenance of employee health.
+We understand that safety and health are the lifeblood of the company and have instituted occupational health and safety activities globally, so that all workers in the Epson Group can enjoy working in a healthy environment and in the knowledge that they are safe and secure.

 Outside Japan, we are working continuously to improve employee health in ways that fit the situation at each company.
 Occupational health and safety laws vary by country and region, so each overseas affiliate manages employee health based on local law.

 At Epson, the health of our employees is our top priority.

 The company and its employees will work together to create an enjoyable and dynamic workplace environment to ensure the physical and mental wellness of all.